PaperStrange/TourGuideAI/docs/project_lifecycle/knowledge/project.lessons.md

 - **LESSON**: Create standardized mock factories for complex services to ensure consistent test behavior
 - **LESSON**: Invest in proper test isolation to ensure tests don't affect each other through shared state

+### Test Output Management (2025-04-11)
+- **LESSON**: Configure test runners to output results to predefined repository directories rather than creating new runtime directories
+- **LESSON**: Use consistent paths in documentation and code for test artifacts to prevent confusion and make results easier to find
+- **LESSON**: Establish conventions for test artifact storage in the project structure early to avoid divergent practices

 ## Test Framework Choices

 ### Phase 6 React Testing Library Lessons (2025-04-11)